rylos/SpotifyLinuxPY/README.md

  ```

 !!!!IMPORTANT CHANGE!!!!

-i add Wifi check for install package, and i reduct sh file to minimal for this new script
+i add Wifi check for install package, and i reduct sh file to minimal for this new script, now i work for implement log file